paulross/svfsc/docs/Sphinx/source/performance.rst

 ###########

 This describes some of the measured performance of ``SVFS``.
-Platform is a 2018 Mac Book Pro, 2.7 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3.
+Platform is a 2018 Mac Book Pro, 2.7 GHz Intel Core i7, 16 GB RAM.

 C++ Performance
 ===============